 - Perhaps the battery’s dead?
 If you have a hearing aid battery tester, check the voltage of the old battery to confirm it’s dead before inserting a new one.

 - Are you using the wrong setting?
 Toggle between programs or memories.
 If you have a button to change settings, press it and listen to see if that makes a difference.

 If you try all of the above and the problem persists, it’s time to call in a professional.

 Contact your hearing center for further assistance.

-They may have walk-in hours or same-day appointments for troubleshooting and hearing aid repair.
-Depending on what make your hearing aids are, taking them in for repair could give you an extra year-long warranty.
+Depending on what make your hearing aids are, bringing them in for repair could give you an extra year-long warranty.

 Common Hearing Aid Problem #2

 There is usually a straightforward explanation for this, so read the below and try out the pointers – you should be back up and running in no time.

 - Best check the volume first.
 It could be that the volume is turned down.
 If you have manual control, crank it up.